An even smaller crossover vs the CR-V, the HR-V was introduced in 2016 and has had just two of the smarter keys used in it’s lifetime.

 This is the battery you need for this Honda HR-V physical key with rectangle buttons:

-- Pack of (2) CR1620 lithium coin cell replacement batteries for small electronic devices
+- IN THE BOX: 2-pack of CR1620 3 volt lithium coin cell replacement batteries for small electronic devices

 Honda HR-V History

 Honda HR-V is a subcompact four-passenger vehicle that was introduced in the Japanese and European markets in 1999.
 The first generation of the model featured three doors before it was changed to a five-door car in 2006.
 The model is available with either a gasoline or a diesel engine, and it is an SUV.
 Since it went into production, the HR-V is in its fourth generation.
 Below is a breakdown of the generations:

 The vehicle was introduced in 1999 as a mini-SUV with three doors.
 The manufacturer only sold it in the local Japanese market and in the European market.
 The Japanese manufacturer indicated that the term HR-V was an abbreviation for High Rider Vehicle.
 The base engine was a 1.6 L VTEC engine that came with two transmission options: front-wheel-drive system or four-wheel-drive system.
 Both driving systems came fitted with a 5-speed manual transmission.
 Honda’s CVT transmission was available as an optional feature.
 The first generation vehicle was a gasoline engine that had a multipoint injection fuel system.
 Its top speed was 100.7 mph (162 km/h) with an acceleration of 0 – 60 mph of 12.1 seconds.
 The first HR-V vehicles had an in city fuel economy of 22.6 mpg, a highway fuel economy of 30.9 mpg, and a combined fuel economy of 27.4 mpg.

 Second Generation (2001 – 2006)